 Strong Willed Children Need Less Help

 Additionally, strong willed children generally benefit from methods where the parents don’t do a lot of the “helping” in getting a child to sleep.
 Easygoing kids don’t mind terribly if their parents check in on them while they (the child) are trying to figure out how to fall asleep on their own.
-A very strong willed child is more likely to stay awake to see if their parent’s next check-in will be the time they are finally able to get what they think they need in order to fall asleep (ie. bottle, nursing, rocking, bouncing).
-One can imagine that a very strong willed child can wear down the defenses of a very easy going parent.
+A very strong willed child is more likely to stay awake to see if their parent’s next check-in will be the time they are finally able to get what they think they need in order to fall asleep.
+(Ie. bottle, nursing, rocking, bouncing).
+One can imagine that a very strong willed child can wear down the defenses of an easy going parent.

 Sleep Is Worth It

 Just because our personalities are largely determined by genetics does not mean that a parent can absolve themselves of guiding and disciplining their children.
 It’s not true that “they’ll turn out the same way no matter what.”
 To the contrary!
 Being armed with the knowledge that a child’s temperament influences how resistant they may be to change, or to learning new things on their own, means the parent needs to make sure they increase their loving consistency to help guide their child.
 This will help them grow into happy and healthy adults.

 This advice not only goes for sleep, but also in all other discipline areas.
 Awareness of a child’s personality should also guide a parent to know what battles to fight, and which to let go.
 In my opinion, sleep is always a beneficial battle to wage.
 Your child will benefit greatly from healthy sleep habits throughout their childhood and into the rest of their life.

 If you would like to know more about sleep training, it’s benefits, and where to begin, sign up for my newsletter!